Hypotaxis: Examples

-John Keats's "Ode to a Nightingale" has an example of hypotaxis in the second stanza: "O, for a draught of vintage!
+The second stanza of John Keats's "Ode to a Nightingale" reads: "O, for a draught of vintage!
 That hath been/ Cool'd a long age in the deep-delved earth, / Tasting of Flora and the country green" (1.
 11–13).
-The "draught of vintage" is modified by the clauses in the successive lines.
+The "draught of vintage" is modified, via the relative pronoun "that," by the clauses in the successive lines.

-In William Blake's poem "The Clod and the Pebble", the phrase "So sang a little Clod of Clay,/ Trodden with the cattle's feet" (l.
-5–6) is an example of hypotaxis; line 6 modifies the "Clod of Clay" in line 5.
+In "The Clod and the Pebble" by William Blake, the phrase "So sang a little Clod of Clay,/ Trodden with the cattle's feet" (l.
+5–6) displays hypotaxis via the modification of the fifth line's "Clod of Clay" in the next line.

+In The Rambler, Samuel Johnson hypotactically writes: "Among the innumerable practices by which interest or envy have taught those who live upon literary fame to disturb each other at their airy banquets, one of the most common is the charge of plagiarism.
+When the excellence of a new composition can no longer be contested, and malice is compelled to give way to the unanimity of applause, there is yet this one expedient to be tried, by which the author may be degraded, though his work be reverenced; and the excellence which we cannot obscure, may be set at such a distance as not to overpower our fainter lustre.
+This accusation is dangerous, because, even when it is false, it may be sometimes urged with probability."